themorlan/openREM/docs/charts.rst

 These can be configured to show mean or median data.
 Each datapoint represents the average over a user-specified time period.
 This can be a day, week, month, quarter or year.

-The example below shows the median DAP for Chest PA acquisitions made in six x-ray rooms over the course of two and a half years.
+The example below shows the median DAP for "Head" requests made in four CT scanners over the course of two and a half years.

 Hovering the cursor over a section shows you the:

+* scanner name
-* x-ray room name
+* requested procedure name
-* acquisition protocol
 * date
-* average DAP value
+* average DLP value
-* number of acquisitions included in the sample
+* number of requests included in the sample

 .. raw:: html
    :file: charts/overtime.html

+Setting *Grouping choice* to **System names** in the `Chart options on the modality pages`_ groups the data by x-ray system name rather than requested procedure name, as shown below:

+.. raw:: html
+   :file: charts/overtime_group_by_system.html

 =========================================================================